MichaelHaussmann/spil/docs/glossary.md

 ### Resolving

-Globally, resolving means translating a string into meaningful data, in dictionary form.
+Globally, *resolving* means translating a string into meaningful data, in dictionary form.
-Spil uses Lucidity as the resolver.
+Spil uses [resolva](https://github.com/MichaelHaussmann/resolva) as the resolver.

 Spil uses resolving for 2 types of strings:
 - the Sid string, for example `hamlet/a/char/ophelia`.